dzanotelli/svew/README.md

 ```

 ### fish

-The best way to install svew stuff is to copy the functions under its third
+The best way to install svew stuff is to copy the functions under the third
 party directory:

 ```